enzo-project/enzo-e/doc/source/design/design-flux.rst

 We assume fluxes for all conserved fields are provided by the hydrodynamics solver along all required block faces at each time step.

-Below we discuss the software requirements specific to the Enzo-E and Cello layers.

 .. note:: As this is a working document, specific requirements are
           expected to be added, modified, or shifted between layers as needed.

-Enzo-E requirements
+Method requirements
 ===================

-Enzo-E is responsible for storing, accessing, communicating, and operating with fluxes, to implement flux correction using support provided by Cello.
+The Method component is responsible for storing, accessing, communicating, and operating with fluxes, to implement flux correction using support provided by Cello flux classes.
 Specific requirements are listed below:

 - **RE-1.** Initialize and store fluxes, provided by the hydro solver, at each time step for all conserved fields across all coarse-fine